citadelict/devops-project/Ansible Dynamic Assignments/project.md

                          mv geerlingguy.nginx/ nginx

-   #### Since we cannot use both apache and nginx load balancer at the same time, it is advisable to create a codition that enables eithr one of the two, to do this ,
+   #### Since we cannot use both apache and nginx load balancer at the same time, it is advisable to create a condition that enables eithr one of the two, to do this ,

    - Declare a variable in `roles/apache/defaults/main.yml` file inside the apache role , name the variable  `enable_apache_lb`
    - Declare a variable in `roles/nginx/defaults/main.yml` file inside the Nginx role , name the variable  `enable_nginx_lb`